-Respiratory infections have an important relationship to asthma as they provoke wheezing and increased symptoms in many patients307.
+Respiratory infections have an important relationship to asthma as they provoke wheezing and increased symptoms in many patients307 and are commonly found in children with asthma exacerbation391.
 Epidemiological studies have found that infectious microorganisms associated with increased asthma symptoms are often respiratory viruses308, but seldom bacteria309.
 Respiratory syncytial virus is the most common cause of wheezing in infancy45, while rhinoviruses (which cause the common cold), are the principal triggers of wheezing and worsening of asthma in older children and adults310.
 Other respiratory viruses, such as parainfluenza, influenza, adenovirus, and coronavirus, are also associated with increased wheezing and asthma symptoms311.
+Adults with asthma may be at increased risk of serious pneumococcal disease370.